William Faulkner: New Orleans and early novels

 During part of his time in New Orleans, Faulkner lived in a house in the French Quarter (pictured center yellow).

 While most writers of Faulkner's generation traveled to and lived in Europe, Faulkner remained writing in the United States.
 Faulkner spent the first half of 1925 in New Orleans, Louisiana, where many bohemian artists and writers lived, specifically in the French Quarter where Faulkner lived beginning in March.
 During his time in New Orleans, Faulkner's focus drifted from poetry to prose and his literary style made a marked transition from Victorian to modernist.
 The Times-Picayune published several of his short works of prose.

+Beginning in 1925, Faulkner shared a St. Peter Street apartment with the architect and artist William Spratling.
+The following year they privately published Sherwood Anderson and Other Famous Creoles, a parody of Miguel Covarrubias's The Prince of Wales and Other Famous Americans, combining Spratling's caricatures of the French Quarter literary circle with captions and an introduction by Faulkner.

-After being directly influenced by Sherwood Anderson, Faulkner wrote his first novel, Soldiers' Pay, in New Orleans.
-Soldiers' Pay and his other early works were written in a style similar to contemporaries Ernest Hemingway and F. Scott Fitzgerald, at times nearly exactly appropriating phrases.
-Anderson assisted in the publication of Soldiers' Pay and Mosquitoes by recommending them to his publisher.
+During the same period, Faulkner wrote his first novel, Soldiers' Pay, in New Orleans.
+Anderson helped secure its publication, as well as that of Mosquitoes, by recommending both works to his publisher.
+These and Faulkner's other early works resembled those of contemporaries such as Ernest Hemingway and F. Scott Fitzgerald, at times nearly appropriating phrases.

 The miniature house at 624 Pirate's Alley, just around the corner from St. Louis Cathedral in New Orleans, is now the site of Faulkner House Books, where it also serves as the headquarters of the Pirate's Alley Faulkner Society.